Twig6943/OutlastTogether/README.md

 - Drag all the files into the Outlast root folder.
 - Run OutlastTogetherLauncher.
 - Set your game path to the main Outlast Root Folder.
-- Configure your room and press "HOST ROOM" and Launch Game.
+- Configure your room and press "START HOST" and Launch Game.

 For Join:
 - Refresh until you see a room you want to join, select it and press Join.